mauroalberti/qProf/README.md

 How to install:

- - Download and unzip the release file from the release section
+ - Download the last release from the release section: https://github.com/mauroalberti/qProf/releases
+ - Unzip the downloaded file
- - Copy the single folder containing the Python files (plus the other modules) in your local Python plugin repository
+ - Copy just the single folder containing the Python files (plus the other modules) in your local Python plugin repository
- - Rename the folder to "qProf"
+ - Rename the copied folder as "qProf"
  - Launch QGIS and activate the plugin in the QGIS Python plugin manager.